Capital Ratio

 These tests evaluate whether or not banks had enough capital to absorb hypothetical extreme economic shocks, such as a market crash, a deep recession leading to mortgage delinquencies etc, and to assess the institutions’ vulnerability to market, credit and liquidity risks.

-In the UK, the last stress test (applied in 2019) looked at several scenarios including:
+In the UK, for example, the 2019 stress test looked at several scenarios including:

 - Sterling exchange rate index falls by 28%